-- Justified and optimized set of protective actions and other response actions to be taken in a nuclear or radiological emergency to meet the goals of emergency response - To be developed: - At the preparedness stage - Based on the results of hazard assessment and the potential consequences of an emergency if it is to occur - Involving all interested parties, as appropriate - To be implemented: - Safely in response to an emergency - Through the implementation of emergency arrangements
+- Justified and optimized set of protective actions and other response actions meet the goals of emergency response

+- To be developed at the preparedness stage

+- Based on the results of hazard assessment and the potential consequences of an emergency if it is to occur

+- o Involving all interested parties, as

+- To be implemented:

+- Safely in response to an emergency

+- Through the implementation of emergency arrangements

-#6.
+- #6.
 Managing emergency response operations

 - Smooth transition from normal to emergency operations

 - Clearly specified and unified command and control system

 - including decision-making

 - Coordination at any level

-- \circ $\,$ including across border where appropriate
+- including across border where appropriate

 - #7.
 Identifying, notifying and activating

 - Identification (Emergency Action Levels)

 - Emergency classification for facilities

 - General emergency, Site area emergency, Facility emergency, Alert

-•Notification and activation of pre-planned response
+- Notification and activation of pre-planned response

-• On-site and off-site (including across border) as appropriate
+- On-site and off-site (including across border) as appropriate